-Understanding Gum Disease
+Understanding What Gum Disease Does to the Gums

-This section provides discourse on treatment options that are not surgical in nature and serve to restore the health of soft oral tissues.
 Non-surgical techniques for treating gum disease include massage therapy and herbal remedies, both of which have been proven effective in reducing inflammation and promoting healing.
 Massage therapy involves gentle massage of the gums using a special tool or the fingers, which stimulates circulation and helps to eliminate toxins, while herbal remedies such as tea tree oil and echinacea can be applied topically to reduce inflammation.

 Massage therapy is one non-surgical technique that has shown promise in treating gum disease.
 This technique involves applying pressure to certain points on the gums using a special tool or the fingers.
 The pressure helps stimulate circulation, bringing more oxygen and nutrients to the affected area, while also helping to eliminate waste products that can contribute to inflammation.
 In addition, massage therapy can help reduce stress levels, which is important because stress has been linked with an increased risk of developing gum disease.